Degree: Bachelor of Science

-The Union College Chemistry Department, certified by the American Chemical Society, offers small classes and laboratory settings.
-Our faculty members are dedicated teachers with a wide range of expertise in everything from organic and inorganic chemistry to analytical, forensic and environmental chemistry.
+The Union College Chemistry Department, certified by the American Chemical Society, is characterized by small classes and laboratory settings; an outstanding collection of chemical instrumentation; and dedicated, accessible faculty with expertise in everything from organic and inorganic chemistry to analytical, forensic and environmental chemistry.

-Our facilities and instrumentation are top-notch.
-Major instruments available to undergraduates include: a 400 MHz nuclear magnetic resonance spectrometer, research-grade mass spectrometers, liquid chromatography tandem mass spectrometry, thermogravimetric analyzer, scanning electron microscope, atomic absorption spectrometer, voltammetric analyzer, atomic force microscope, IR and Raman microscopes and much more.
+Major instruments available to undergraduates include a 400 MHz nuclear magnetic resonance spectrometer, research-grade mass spectrometers, liquid chromatography tandem mass spectrometry, thermogravimetric analyzer, scanning electron microscope, atomic absorption spectrometer, voltammetric analyzer, atomic force microscope, IR and Raman microscopes and much more.

 In addition, the Peter Irving Wold Center is home to the Aerogel Fabrication, Characterization and Applications Lab, an interdisciplinary facility for faculty and student researchers in chemistry and mechanical engineering that includes state-of-the-art instrumentation.

-Beyond campus, many majors go on Union’s Sicily term abroad, where they engage in research projects with scientists and graduate students at the National Research Council in Palermo.
+Many chemistry majors go on Union’s Sicily term abroad, where they engage in research projects with scientists and graduate students at the National Research Council in Palermo.
 Others hold internships at local chemical and technical firms.
-Our national award-winning Chemistry Club is involved in numerous activities, including professional society meetings and volunteer work at local schools.
+Our national award-winning Chemistry Club, an affiliate of the ACS, is involved in numerous activities, including professional society meetings and volunteer work at local schools.

 - Associate professor, Department of Civil and Environmental Engineering, MIT

 - Associate professor Department of Biochemistry and Molecular Medicine, University of California, Davis